himanshu-patel-dev/Setup-Ubuntu/UbuntuSettings/settings.md

 # Ubuntu Settings Chagnes

-## Set system to pick time from RTC and not UTC to maitain time between windows and Ubuntu same.
+## Set system to pick time from RTC and not UTC to maitain time between windows and Ubuntu same

 ```bash
 timedatectl set-local-rtc 1